NKNakulkumar/Website-Blocker-Extension/README.md

 - User Friendly Design
 - Set Time Limit to the webite to block
 - Unblock the webite
-- Simple to use and Very clean UI
+- Simple and friendly UI

 ## Screenshots